 Once you’ve got some initial traction in the market, it’s time to get the fundamentals squared away from building a viable and sustainable business.
-We’ll start with tracking your time so that we can get a handle on your costs as it relates to your hourly wage and overhead.
+We’ll start with tracking your time to get a handle on your costs related to your hourly wage and overhead.

-Track your hours for a month to get a baseline for how long things actually take you.
-From there we can make sure you’re charging enough to pay yourself a decent wage.
+Track your hours for a month to get a baseline for how long things take you.
+From there, we can make sure you’re charging enough to pay yourself a decent wage.

 2.2 The Tools of the trade

-Depending on the services you are offering (SEO, Social Media, Backlinks, Branding, Content), many tools make your life easier.
+Depending on your services (SEO, Social Media, Backlinks, Branding, Content), many tools make your life easier.

-- Asana or Trello – These 2 project management tools are our favourite, and we tested quite a few before.
-You can easily add projects and tasks, follow the progress of you and your colleagues, collaborate and track the progress.
+- Asana or Trello – These 2 project management tools are our favorite, and we tested quite a few before.
+You can easily add projects and tasks, follow your colleagues’ progress, collaborate, and track the progress.
 [Try Asana] [Try Trello]

 - Slack – One of the best software to talk with your work colleagues.
-You get instant notifications on your computer or your phone, can send files or configure bots to get data from the email, or your favourite project management tool.
+You get instant notifications on your computer or your phone, send files, or configure bots to get data from the email or your favorite project management tool.
 [Check our Slack guide] [Get Slack]

-- Google Suite -A suite of cloud computing, productivity and collaboration tools, software and products developed by Google Cloud.
-Under one account you have Business Email, Docs, Calendar, Meet, Drive and other useful tools.
+- Google Suite -A suite of cloud computing, productivity, collaboration tools, software, and products developed by Google Cloud.
+You have Business Email, Docs, Calendar, Meet, Drive, and other useful tools under one account.

-- ScreamingFrog – Our favourite audit tool that offers us a complete overview of a website.
-You can crawl websites, extract all SEO details, including data from Google Page Speed, Google Analytics and Google Search Console.[Get Screaming Frog]
+- ScreamingFrog – Our favorite audit tool that offers us a complete overview of a website.
+You can crawl websites, extract all SEO details, including data from Google Page Speed, Google Analytics, and Google Search Console.[Get Screaming Frog]

 - SEO Power Suite – This toolkit is made up of 4 tools that cover every aspect of SEO — keywords, rankings, backlinks, on-page and content data, mobile SEO, social media, analytics, and reports.
 It comes in 3 versions: Free (Limited), Professional ($299/year), Enterprise ($699/year).
 [SEO PowerSuite review], [60 Days of SEO PowerSuite Trial].